 UPDATE (April 16, 2012): Reply brief filed with the U.S. Court of Appeals for the Ninth Circuit.
 Read brief here.

-UPDATE: Oral argument before a three-judge panel of the U.S. Court of Appeals for the Ninth Circuit is scheduled for Thursday, October 17, 2013, at the James R. Browning U.S. Courthouse in San Francisco, California.
+UPDATE (October 17, 2013): Senior Counsel Robert Muise presented oral argument before a three-judge panel of the U.S. Court of Appeals for the Ninth Circuit at the James R. Browning U.S. Courthouse in San Francisco, California.

 UPDATE (February 17, 2014): AFLC filed a supplemental authority letter in the Ninth Circuit Court of Appeals, highlighting the court’s recent decision in Frudden v.
 Pilling, in which it held that public school students do not shed their constitutional rights to freedom of speech or expression at the schoolhouse gate, and that a content- or viewpoint-based restriction on student speech (even “in light of the special characteristics of the school environment”) must pass the most exacting scrutiny to survive a First Amendment challenge.

 In its letter, AFLC argued that, consistent with Frudden, the school officials’ decision to prohibit several students from wearing American flag apparel to school on Cinco de Mayo violated the students’ First Amendment rights.

 UPDATE (February 27, 2014): A three-judge panel in the Ninth Circuit affirmed the lower federal court decision.
 AFLC will be seeking an en banc review.

 UPDATE (March 12, 2014): AFLC filed a petition for en banc review the the three-judge panel’s decision.

 UPDATE (March 30, 2014): AFLC Co-Founder and Senior Counsel discusses the case in the video below:

 UPDATE (September 17, 2014): Ninth Circuit denies petition for rehearing en banc (full court), with 3 judges dissenting.